 Salary based on experience:

 - Entry Level: $54,000

 Choosing an Online Entrepreneurship MBA Program

-- Transfer Policies: Students who might need to transfer to another school at some point during their program should review their school's transfer policies as well as those at competing schools.
+- Students who might need to transfer to another school at some point during their program should review their school’s transfer policies as well as those at competing schools.

-- School Size and Type: Smaller class sizes denote more individualized programs, so students can pay attention to the class sizes featured at each college and university to determine whether they will get the one-on-one attention they desire at a particular program.
+- Smaller class sizes denote more individualized programs, so students can pay attention to the class sizes featured at each college and university to determine whether they will get the one–on–one attention they desire at a program.
 Additionally, students should review whether their college of interest operates as a public or private institution, differences in accreditation, and program quality.